Densely Guided Knowledge Distillation using Multiple Teacher Assistants: Experimental Setting

 \section{Experimental Setting}

-\textbf{Datasets:} For fair comparisons, we evaluate the KD methods using CIFAR~\cite{CIFAR} and Tiny ImageNet\footnote{https://tiny-imagenet.herokuapp.com/} datasets, which are widely used as benchmarks for image classification.
+\textbf{Datasets:} For fair comparisons, we evaluate the KD methods using CIFAR~\cite{CIFAR} and ImageNet~\cite{ImageNet} datasets, which are widely used as benchmarks for image classification.
 The CIFAR datasets comprise RGB images of size 32$\times$32 with 50,000 training images and 10,000 testing images.
 There are two kinds of datasets, CIFAR-10 and CIFAR-100, which have 10 and 100 classes, respectively.
-The Tiny ImageNet dataset contains RGB images of size 64$\times$64 with 200 classes.
-Each class has 500 training images, 50 validation images, and 50 testing images.
+The ImageNet dataset contains 1,281,167 images from 1,000 classes for training and 50,000 images for validation.

-\textbf{Networks:} We performed experiments using various networks: plane CNN and ResNet~\cite{ResNet} and WideResNet~\cite{WideResNet}.
+\textbf{Networks:} We performed experiments using various networks: plain CNN and ResNet~\cite{ResNet}, WideResNet (WRN)~\cite{WideResNet}, and VGG~\cite{VGG}.
 In this paper, the baseline architecture is a plain CNN, which is a VGG-like network.
-Comparable to the method proposed by Mirzadeh et al. \cite{TAKD2020}, we use a plain CNN architecture with 10 layer-based teacher models, TA models with 8, 6, 4 layers, and 2 layer-based student models.
-For a detailed comparison, we add 9, 7, 5, and 3 layer-based assistant models by removing the last convolution layer of layers 10, 8, 6, and 4.
-Moreover, we use ResNet and WideResNet consisting of a series of residual blocks for various experiments.
+Following the experimental protocols of TAKD, we use a plain CNN architecture with a 10 layer-based teacher model, TA models with 8, 6, 4 layers, and a 2 layer-based student model.
+For a detailed comparison, we use 9, 7, 5, and 3 layer-based assistant models by removing the last convolution layer of layers 10, 8, 6, and 4.

 \textbf{Implementation Details:} We set the implementation setting with a preprocessing, optimization, training plan, and learning rate, etc., using PyTorch~\cite{Paszke2017}.
 We first used a random crop and random horizontal flip.
-We normalized only for ResNet and WideResNet; not for plain CNNs as done by Mirzadeh et al. (2020).
+We normalized for ResNet, WRN, and VGG except plain CNNs as done by TAKD.
 We used an initial learning rate of 0.1, stochastic gradient descent (SGD) optimizer with nesterov momentum 0.9, and weight decay 1e-4 for 160 epochs.
-For plain CNN, we maintained the same learning rate for all epochs, but for ResNet and WideResNet, we divided the learning rate by 0.1 on epochs 80 and 120.
-To obtain an optimal performance, we use a hyperparameter optimization toolkit\footnote{Microsoft's neural network intelligence toolkit}, as done by Mirzadeh et al. (2020).
-The stochastic dropping assistant trials $t$ for the stochastic DGKD are added to balance parameter $\lambda$ and temperature parameter $T$.
-We reported the top-1 accuracy of the classification task for all experiments.
+For plain CNN, we maintained the same learning rate for all epochs, but for ResNet, WRN, and VGG, we divided the learning rate by 0.1 on epochs 80 and 120.
+To obtain optimal performance, we use a hyperparameter optimization toolkit\footnote{Microsoft's neural network intelligence toolkit} using the same hyperparameter and seed setting, as done by TAKD.
+The survival probability $p$ for the stochastic DGKD is added to balance parameter $\lambda$ and temperature parameter $\tau$.
+We reported the performance of the classification task for all experiments.